Natour-Mazen/Texted_Based_Game_Project/README.md

 A student Project from the University of Poitiers , in France

 ======================ENGLIISH=====================
-* We are 3 students from the University of Poitiers and we have to carry out a project independently, The goal of this project is to design and implement a small adventure game in the style of Colossal Cave Adventure using OOP, in Java.
+* Students from the University of Poitiers, we have to carry out a project independently, The goal of this project is to design and implement a small adventure game in the style of Colossal Cave Adventure using OOP, in Java.
 * The code as well as explanations are only in French unfortunately.
 * Feel free to look at our code but all rights are reserved.